Infinity Festival Hollywood

-Infinity Festival Hollywood, aka Infinity Festival, is a multi-day event held annually each November in Los Angeles.
+Infinity Festival Hollywood, Infinity Festival, is a multi-day event held annually each November in Los Angeles.
 The event, which brings together creative talent from Hollywood and Silicon Valley, celebrates "Story Enabled by Technology" through curated exhibitions, panels, screenings and special events.
 The festival is supported by several Hollywood studios and leading tech companies.
 Infinity Festival Hollywood is held at nya Studios, with screenings and special events taking place at various locations in Los Angeles.